skx/dotfiles/.emacs.d/init.md

 ### Language Modes - Perl

-I do a lot of my coding in Perl, and this is configured here.
+I used to do a lot of my coding in Perl, and this is configured here.

 First of all we want to ensure that we use `cperl-mode`, rather than `perl-mode`, and we wish to ensure that `*.t` are formatted in this mode